 Joint problems are associated with arthritis which is caused by inflammation of joints.
-Arthritis is characterized by symptoms like difficulty in walking, aggression from the pain, and avoidance of exercise.
-Your dog may also lick and chew the inflamed joints in efforts to itch.
+Arthritis is characterized by symptoms like difficulty walking, pain, aggression, and avoidance of exercise.
+Your dog may also lick and chew the inflamed joints to itch.

-Even though there is no cure for arthritis, your vet will be able to recommend the best treatment to manage the condition.
+Even though there is no cure for arthritis, your vet can recommend the best treatment to manage the condition.

 This is a common health condition in senior dogs.
-As dogs get older, it is likely that he will get tired quickly, and avoid intense physical activities.
+As dog’s age, they will likely tire quickly and avoid intense physical activities.
 We tend to forget these facts and therefore continue feeding our dogs the same foods.

 Regular visits to a vet may help prevent obesity as your vet will guide you on the correct diet for your dog.
 This will be based on the breed of your dog and energy levels.

-As your dog gets older, some of his organs start failing to function.
-These organs include the heart, which is an essential organ in any living organism’s body.
+As your dog ages, some of its organs start failing to function.
+These organs include the heart, an essential organ in any living organism’s body.
 Obesity is the leading cause of congestive heart failure.

 Senior dogs may get congestive heart failure, which causes fluid to accumulate in the lungs and heart.
 Your dog may suffer difficulty in breathing and coughing.
 If left untreated, heart disease could cause death.

-Diabetes is a chronic illness characterized by poor production of insulin by the pancreas.
+Diabetes is a chronic illness characterized by poor insulin production by the pancreas.
 This means that your dog may have problems absorbing glucose into the body.

-Unfortunately, diabetes can be hereditary, which is why you should always know your dog’s health history.
-You should also visit vet care for a checkup in order to protect and manage your dog’s health.
+Unfortunately, diabetes can be hereditary, so you should always know your dog’s health history.
+You should also visit vet care for a checkup to protect and manage your dog’s health.

-Some of the symptoms of diabetes in senior dogs may include frequent need to drink water, increased urination, blurred vision as well as a loss of weight.
+Some symptoms of diabetes in senior dogs may include frequent need to drink water, increased urination, blurred vision, and a loss of weight.